opendsc/opendsc/README.md

 With DSCv3 having supporting multiple languages and different delivery mechanisms to deploy resources, is not in scope to carry over that feature at this time.

+Implementation should be a REST API and not have a user interface.
+LCM will have a token to authenticate to the pull server.

+Open considerations:

+* How to handle token rotation?

 ### Pull Model

 In this diagram the author creates the configuration.